asanka-code/ICTer-2023-EM-Workshop/README.md

 ### 3. Preparing Your Computer for the Workshop

 1. You need to have a computer with a GNU/Linux operating system running natively or as a virtual machine.
 We recommend **Ubuntu 22.04 LTS** distribution.
-If you are going to go with a virtual machine, provide adequate disk space for it to hold the dataset.
+If you are going with a virtual machine, allocate adequate disk space for it to hold the dataset.
 2. Install the following packages on the computer (using **apt** package manager on Ubuntu):
    - sudo apt install gqrx-sdr jupyter python3-pandas python3-matplotlib python3-numpy python3-scipy python3-sklearn python3-h5py
    - *stay prepared to install any additional libraries on the go if needed*